 The above passage is a brief edited extract from The Finest Golf Courses of Asia and Australasia by James Spence.
 Reproduced with kind permission.

 In September 2013, Peninsula Country Golf Club and Kingswood Golf Club officially merged together, the first amalgamation of two golf clubs in Australia, providing a new platform for a top class club with excellent facilities.
-The club will operate out of both the Frankston and Dingley locations until September 2017.
+The club operated out of both the Frankston and Dingley locations until the end of 2017 before fully relocating to Frankston.

 Following the merger, both the North and South courses at Peninsula KIngswood were earmarked for another renovation by the design company of Ogilvy Clayton Cocking Mead.
-The South course is still partly closed and will not fully reopen until the 10th and 18th green are ready, which will be at the end of the project when the new road to the clubhouse is completed late in 2018.
+The South course is still partly closed and will not fully reopen until the 10th and 18th green are ready, which will be at the end of the project when the new road to the clubhouse is completed at the end of 2018.